The opinions expressed in this blog are my own and do not necessarily reflect those of the organizations I work with.

 I consult with existing and startup media organizations, especially local ones, on their interactive strategies, thus the name: Local Interactive Strategies LLC.

 Until April 2008, I was president of MaineToday.com, the interactive division of Blethen Maine Newspapers.
-I serve on the board of the New England New Media Association, a resource for people working on the interactive side of newspapers in the region.

 I’ve been working in media continually since my teens, in print, audio and video.
 Professionally I’ve been a videographer, served as a writer and editor at daily newspapers, and started two local magazines.
 In 1995, I left my position as city editor of the Portland Press Herald, to launch MaineToday.com under the newspaper’s parent company.
 MaineToday soon became the state’s largest and most used network of news and information websites.